Dogs grow in various sizes and shapes.

-The body of a dog contains most of its vital organs.
-The heart, lungs, stomach, and intestines are located there.
-So too are its genitals, kidneys and bladder.
 A dog has 13 ribs in its chest which wrap around the heart and lungs.
 Since these organs influence the animals speed and stamina, chest size can be an indication of these traits.

 All dogs have 27 bones from the skull to the point where the tail begins.
 The number of tailbones, however and therefore the length of the tail, varies from breed to breed.

 Dogs, on average, are equipped with about 319 bones, though this number can vary slightly depending on the breed or if the dog has more or fewer toes.

 Here are some fascinating tidbits about a dog’s bones: